 FAQs’

-What are some challenges faced by startups in implementing green initiatives?
+2. What are the main challenges startups face in implementing green initiatives?

-What are some future trends in sustainability practices for startups in Industry 4.0?
+9. What are future trends in startup sustainability in Industry 4.0?

 Author